ceo-py/NEW_VPS/ReadMe.md

 | Locked out by Fail2Ban | Use console to unban IP: `sudo fail2ban-client set sshd unbanip YOUR_IP` |
 | Cloudflare tunnel not working | Check logs: `sudo journalctl -u cloudflared -f` |
 | High memory usage | Check processes: `top` or `htop` |

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add improvement'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 **⚠️ Security Notice**: Always test configurations in a development environment before applying to production servers.
 Keep your system updated and monitor logs regularly.

-**📞 Support**: For issues or questions, please open an issue in the repository or contact the maintainers.